thing-a-verse/rpi-sense-hat-uf/README.md

 ```bash
 ./splunk start --accept-license
 ```

+> [!TIP]
-__NOTE__: If you get the error `bash: ./splunk: cannot execute binary file: Exec format error`, you installed the wrong version on your RPI 3
+> If you get the error `bash: ./splunk: cannot execute binary file: Exec format error`, you installed the wrong version on your RPI 3

 Backtrack as follows
 ```bash
 pi@raspberrypi:~/rpi-sense-hat-uf $ sudo rm -rf /opt/splunkforwarder